1997 German Grand Prix

 The 1997 German Grand Prix (formally the LIX Grosser Mobil 1 Preis von Deutschland) was a Formula One motor race held at Hockenheim, Baden-Württemberg, Germany on 27 July 1997.
 It was the tenth race of the 1997 Formula One World Championship.

 The 45-lap race was won by Austrian Gerhard Berger, driving a Benetton-Renault.
 Having missed the previous three races due to a sinus problem, Berger took pole position and led the race from start to finish, except for the pit stops.
-It was Berger's tenth and final Grand Prix victory, and the 27th and last for the Benetton team.
+It was Berger's tenth and final Grand Prix victory, the 27th and last for the Benetton team, and his final podium in Formula One.
 It was also the last victory for an Austrian driver, as of 2025.
 Local driver Michael Schumacher finished second in a Ferrari, with Finn Mika Häkkinen third in a McLaren-Mercedes.

 With Jacques Villeneuve failing to finish in his Williams-Renault, Schumacher extended his lead over the Canadian in the Drivers' Championship to 10 points.